 - Bustling city full of museums, shops, and restaurants

 In the heart of central Canada sits the capital city of Winnipeg, Manitoba’s largest city.
 Although it may not be a trendy city that most tourists put on their bucket list, Winnipeg is actually a lively cultural city that attracts over four million visitors annually.
+There’s plenty to do here if you give it a chance!

 Not only will you have a world of museums and nature at your fingertips, but you’ll also get to taste the distinct flavors of Winnipeg cuisine!
-From the flavorful hot-smoked fished to the sweet to the sugary schmoo torte pie, we’re sure that you’ll have a memorable time in the “Gateway to the West”!
+From the flavorful hot-smoked fished to the sweet to the sugary schmoo torte pie, we’re sure that you’ll have a memorable time in the “Gateway to the West.”

 - The Forks is an area where the Red and Assiniboine Rivers merge and is Winnipeg’s most popular attraction.
 It features a variety of shopping and food markets, as well as a river walk, boardwalk promenade, and multiple historic monuments to admire.